 Last, let's take the case of the missing books.
 In a monastery in Alsace, more than 1,000 antique books mysteriously disappeared out of a locked library.
 The nuns and the monks changed the locks but the books, many of them extremely rare, kept disappearing.
 Eventually the police found that there was a hidden passageway into the library, and they set up closed-circuit cameras to nab the book thief.
 That's how they caught Stanislas Gosse, who had found a map of the hidden way into the library.
 To enter, Gosse scaled the walls of the monastery and a steep staircase to reach a secret room adjacent to the library.
 Gosse claimed that his was a crime of passion; he just loved the books so much and felt no one was appreciating them in their current location [source: Webster].

 So it's your call.
 Would a home hidden passageway be a way to keep your valuables safe and your children entertained, or would it be a haven for drug smuggling and crime?
-While you think it over, take a look at the stories and links on the next page.
+While you think it over, take a look at the stories and links below.